skycodehub/StreamX/README.md

 ## Features

-- Play (almost) any song or video from YouTube Music
 - Here you can watch all latest movie for free
 - All webseries are available
 - All anime are available